NeuroDesk/neurocommand/README.md

 #### Running
 1. `sudo service xrdp start` to start xrdp server
 2. Open Microsoft Remote Desktop Connection in Windows host
 3. Connect to `localhost:3390`
-An LXDE desktop should as a Microsoft Remote Desktop
+_An LXDE desktop should as a Microsoft Remote Desktop_
+4. Follow Linux guide from here on